top of page

 Understanding the Federal Solar Tax Credit in 2025

-To claim the credit, homeowners must complete IRS Form 5695 and submit it with their federal tax return.
-The credit can also be carried forward to future tax years if your tax liability is less than the value of the credit in the year you install your system.
+To claim the credit, homeowners must file IRS Form 5695 with their federal tax return.
+If the full value of the solar credit 2025 exceeds the year’s tax liability, it can be carried forward to future tax years.

 The History Behind Solar Tax Credits in the U.S.

 The idea of offering financial incentives for solar adoption isn’t new.
-The first solar energy tax credit was introduced in 1978 as part of the U.S. government’s early push to support clean energy.
-It aimed to make solar energy more affordable for both homeowners and businesses during the energy crises of the 1970s.
+The first solar energy tax credit was introduced in 1978 during the U.S. government’s early efforts to support clean energy in response to the energy crisis of the 1970s.
+It aimed to make solar more affordable for homeowners and businesses.

-In the early years, the federal solar tax credit covered 30% of the first $2,000 and 20% of the next $8,000 spent on eligible solar equipment.
-By 1980, the credit increased to 40% on the first $10,000 of qualified expenses.
-At the time, many homeowners used the credit to install solar thermal systems for water heating, as photovoltaic (PV) technology was still developing.
+In its early form, the federal solar tax credit covered 30% of the first $2,000 and 20% of the next $8,000 spent on eligible solar equipment.
+By 1980, the credit was expanded to cover 40% of the first $10,000 in qualified expenses.
+At the time, many households used the credit to install solar thermal systems for water heating, as photovoltaic (PV) systems were not yet widely adopted.

 solar tax credit 2025